mtlong29/MySite/_posts/notes/treehouse-beginner-ios-development/2017-12-01-swift-auto-layout-history-lesson.md

 subtitle: "Treehouse - Beginner iOS Development"

 excerpt: "Auto Layout has evolved greatly since it's conception.
 It wasn't even a thing to begin with.
-Swift used hardcoded coordinates, springs, structs, frames, and more beforehand.
+Swift used hard coded coordinates, springs, structs, frames, and more beforehand.
 This worked, but had repetitive code, and other headaches.
 Once new iOS sizes released this didn't really work.
 Now, Swift uses Auto Layout by default."

 categories: notes